Development finance institution

-Development finance institution (DFI), also known as a Development bank, is a financial institution that provides risk capital for economic development projects on a non-commercial basis.
+Development finance institution (DFI), also known as a development bank, is a financial institution that provides risk capital for economic development projects on a non-commercial basis.

 DFIs are often established and owned by governments or nonprofit organizations to finance projects that would otherwise not be able to get financing from commercial lenders.

 They are often structured as a company that provides loans for projects that a government or nonprofit wants to encourage for non commercial reasons.
-They can be at a local, national or international level.
+They can be at a local, regional, national, or international level.
 DFIs include multilateral development banks, national development banks, bilateral development banks, microfinance institutions, community development financial institution and revolving loan funds.

 Mandate

 DFIs can play a crucial role in financing private and public sector investments in developing countries, in the form of higher risk loans, equity positions, and guarantees.

 DFIs often provide finance to the private sector for investments that promote development and to help companies to invest, especially in countries with various restrictions on the market.